 ^{} in this 5 m crop free zone only non-sprayed crops of the same height can be grown.
-These crops are eligible from CIW report referred to in the explanatory notes of the Activity Decree, Artikel 3.80: Op grond van het vijfde lid moet voor de opwaarts bespoten boomkwekerijgewassen, zoals laan- en parkbomen, een teeltvrije zone van tenminste 500 cm worden aangehouden.
+These crops are eligible from the CIW report referred to in the explanatory notes of the Activity Decree, Artikel 3.80: Op grond van het vijfde lid moet voor de opwaarts bespoten boomkwekerijgewassen, zoals laan- en parkbomen, een teeltvrije zone van tenminste 500 cm worden aangehouden.
 In de teeltvrije zone mogen gewassen geteeld worden waarin geen gewasbeschermingsmiddelen worden gespoten.
 Dit komt overeen met de CIW-aanbevelingen1 voor de vergunningverlening, waarin bovendien een lijst van gewassen is opgenomen die niet bespoten worden.

-NB: Please note that this option is not originally intended as spray drift reducing measure, but as a means to use the crop free zone space for non-sprayed trees.
-Furthermore Article 3.80 states that non-sprayed crops of the same height MAY be grown but does not say SHOULD be grown.
+Please note that this option is not originally intended as spray drift reducing measure, but as a means to use the crop free zone space for non-sprayed trees.
+Furthermore Article 3.80 of the explanatory notes of the Activity Decree states that non-sprayed crops of the same height MAY be grown but does not say SHOULD be grown.
 If this is not done, there is no spray drift mitigating effect.
-Therefore Ctgb interprets this measure as: an ADDITIONAL crop free zone of 5 m should be used, in which non-sprayed trees of the same height may be grown.
-Hence the total crop free zone is 10 m when using this mitigation technique.
+Therefore Ctgb interprets this measure as: an ADDITIONAL crop free zone of 5 m should be used.
+Hence when using this mitigation technique the total crop free zone is 10 m, in which non-sprayed trees of the same height may be grown.
+This will be stated explicitly on the label.